qsnjason/qsnjsclient/README.md

 A subscription request must always have a minimum of `type` and `name` specified.
 The onload event will execute once when the model has been loaded.
 The onquote event will execute once for each quote received.

 Unsubscribe
 ---

 	qsn.unsubscribe(instr);

 Unsubscribe will disable events and cleanly shutdown the provided model.

-Logs
----

-	qsn.on('log',function(msg) {
-		console.log(msg);
-	});

-Log messages may be captured by configuring a log handler.
-Doing so will disable console logging.
-Here `msg` is an object containing logged parameters and data.

-	console.log(qsn.getLogs());

-QSN Client caches and will return the latest 300 log entries in an array object.

 BBS Messaging
 ---